These pages provide comprehensive information about tuition fees and funding for prospective UK students.

 The financial support you might be eligible to receive varies depending on your choice of programme, whether you are studying full-time or part-time, and your individual circumstances.

-Choose from the links below to access the relevant Money Matters guide for your course, mode of study and year of entry.
+Choose from the links below to access the relevant Money Matters guide for your course and mode of study.

 The University offers a range of scholarships which celebrate determination, commitment and achievement in a variety of areas.
 These include academic excellence, celebrating success outside your studies, overcoming adversity and helping and inspiring others.